ryanongra/tp/docs/DeveloperGuide.md

 * **Alternative 3**: Make `Name` class generic, depending on the type of predicate used to test if name is valid.
   * Pros: Much more general.
 Lesser things to test, lesser bugs when done correctly.
   * Cons: Hard to implement.
 Over engineering.

+We have decided to go ahead with **Alternative 1** as it allows for greater flexibility for future changes.
+The validity of an `EventName` does not have to follow that of `Name` and thus **Alternative 1** would be ideal for such a case.
+It is also less complex.

 ### \[Proposed\] Undo/redo feature